23 Effective Types Of Ceiling Fans (Popular Design Styles)

 84’ or more 1,000 square feet or more

-Aside from the diameter of your ceiling fan, another determining factor for your ceiling fan size to match your room area is the room clearance.
+Aside from the diameter of your ceiling fan, another determining factor for your size to match your room area is the room clearance.
 That is the measurement of the height from the finished floor to your ceiling.

 Ceiling Height – Less than 8 feet: Choose a low-profile ceiling (flush mounted)